tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

 ## Setup

-In a new terminal, launch the ROS2 UR Driver: (leave this running)
+Open a new terminal, launch the ROS2 UR Driver: (leave this running)
 ```bash
 launch_ur --ip "130.64.17.5"
 ```

-In a new terminal, launch the ROS Gripper Node: (leave this running)
+Open a second new terminal, launch the ROS Gripper Node: (leave this running)
 ```bash
 launch_gripper --ip "130.64.17.5"
 ```